Road Trippin Summer 2019: Road Trip Family Fun Stop in Fairfax, Virginia

 - The road across from Target is blocked off.
 They call it “green space.”
 You can find more things to do here as a family.
 There is a chessboard, checkers, two ping-pong tables, and Corn Hole.

 - Alongside Cyclone Anaya’s is a theater called Angelica Film Center.
-If your family wanted to watch some movies during your visit to the area this will be a perfect place for your family to enjoy.
+A perfect place for the family to watch some movies and enjoy it.
 The Film Center holds a lot of events from the highest independent quality art to specialty film and theatrical environment.

 Other Things To Do In Mosaic District